 Laurentian’s Education, Citizenship and Services Officers liaise with local charities to determine where our funds can help the most each year.
 All decisions on the projects that receive our support are voted upon and approved by the members.

-For 2022, we have selected the following two focus recipient organizations.
+For 2024, we have selected the following focus recipient organizations.

-For 2022, we have selected the following two focus recipient organizations.
+For 2024, we have selected the following focus recipient organizations.

 Inuuqatigiit Centre for Inuit Children, Youth and Families